aeyobd/dwarfs/thesis/methods.md

 ### Exp2D

-The 2D exponential stellar profile is given  by
+Perhaps the simplest in form, the 2D exponential is commonly used to describe dwarf galaxy's density profiles as well as stellar disks.
+The stellar profile is given by
 $$
 \Sigma_\star(R) = A e^{-R / R_s}
 $$
-where $A$ is some normalization and $R_s$ is the exponential scale radius.
-The 3D deprojected profile is found through abel inversion (e.g. Rapha...), i.e.
+where $A$ is the normalization and $R_s$ is the exponential scale radius.
+The 3D deprojected profile is found through Abel inversion [e.g. @errani+2024]:
 $$
 \rho_\star (r) =- \frac{1}{\pi}\int_r^\infty \frac{d\Sigma}{dR} \frac{1}{\sqrt{R^2 - r^2}} dR  = \frac{\Sigma_0}{\pi R_s^2}\,K_0(r/R_s)
 $$